 In one type of fat grafting procedure, an external tissue expander – called a Brava device – is worn for several weeks before and after the fat grafting.
 The Brava device is like a bra with plastic cones for cups.
 The cones put suction on the breast area to expand the tissue and create a matrix for the fat to live in.
 Wearing the Brava device seems to be important for the reconstructed breast to maintain its volume.
 In one study, women who didn’t wear the Brava device as directed had their breast volume decrease nearly twice as much as women who wore the Brava device.

-Depending on the size you would like your reconstructed breast to be, you may have to have multiple fat grafting procedures that are done over a period of 2 to 6 months.
+Depending on the size you would like your reconstructed breast to be, you may have to have multiple fat grafting procedures that are done over a period of months, usually under general anesthesia.

 The benefits and risks of fat grafting

 - It uses your own tissue instead of an implant.

 - Fat is removed from an area where you don’t want it.